Neonize/kontexti/README.md

 - If you encounter any issues with the similarity calculation, make sure your OpenAI API key is correctly set in the `.env.local` file and that you have sufficient credits in your OpenAI account.
 - If the game is not saving progress or seems to reset unexpectedly, check that your browser allows local storage for the site.
 - For any other issues, please check the browser console for error messages and report them in the GitHub issues section of this repository.

-## Security Note

-Never share your OpenAI API key or commit it to version control.
-The `.env.local` file is included in `.gitignore` to prevent accidental commits.
-The API key is only used server-side, ensuring it's not exposed to the client.
-If you believe your API key has been exposed, revoke it immediately from your OpenAI account and generate a new one.